The Princess and the Pea: Adaptations

 In 1927, Austrian composer Ernst Toch published an opera based on "The Princess and the Pea", with a libretto by Benno Elkan.
 Reportedly this opera was very popular in the American student repertoires; the music, as well as the English translation (by Marion Farquhar), were praised in a review in Notes.

 The story was adapted to the musical stage in 1959 as Once Upon a Mattress, with comedian Carol Burnett playing the play's heroine, Princess Winnifred the Woebegone.

 In 1961, The Princess and the Pea was made into a television film starring Samantha Eggar.

 The musical was revived in 1997 with Sarah Jessica Parker in the role.

 It was revived again in 2024 with Sutton Foster in the role of Winnifred.

 A television adaptation of "The Princess and the Pea" starred Liza Minnelli in a Faerie Tale Theatre episode in 1984.
+One short cartoon established that the princess was told about the pea in advance by other parties and just pretended to have a bad night so that she could deceive the queen the following morning.

 The story has been adapted into three films, a six-minute IMAX production in 2001, one full-length animation film in 2002 and the 2005 feature-length movie featuring Carol Burnett and Zooey Deschanel.
 The tale was the basis for a story in The Stinky Cheese Man and Other Fairly Stupid Tales by Jon Scieszka and Lane Smith, wherein the prince decides to slip a bowling ball underneath one hundred mattresses after three years of unsuccessful attempts with the pea.
 In the morning, the princess comes downstairs and tells the queen, "This might sound odd but I think you need another mattress.
 I felt like I was sleeping on a lump as big as a bowling ball." satisfying the king and the queen.
 The princess marries the prince and they live happily, though maybe not entirely honestly, ever after.
 American poet Jane Shore published a poem, "The Princess and the Pea", in the January 1973 issue of Poetry, in which a close dependency between princess and pea is posited: "I lie in my skin as in an ugly coat: / my body owned by the citizens / who ache and turn whenever I turn / on the pea on which so much depends" (13-16).
 Russian writer Evgeny Shvarts incorporates the story, with two other Andersen stories, in his Naked King.